nukleas/usdt-label-verifier-code-challenge/README.md

 - No database needed (stateless verification)

 **Limitations:**
-- OCR accuracy depends on image quality (typical 85-95% confidence)
+- OCR accuracy depends on image quality
 - No batch processing (one label at a time)
 - Government warning detection checks for key phrases, not exact word-for-word match (as specified in requirements)
 - No image preprocessing (contrast enhancement, de-skewing)